Black economy definition

 Types of Black Economies

 There are several types of black economies, including the unrecorded economy and the informal economy.
-They are described below.
+They are described below:

+The unrecorded economy.
 The unrecorded economy includes all activities that are not recorded by a government’s statistical agency.
 These activities may not be recorded through data collection errors or inadequacies, or because the activities in question are actively trying to avoid coming to the attention of the government.

+The informal economy.
 The informal economy includes those activities that circumvent the normal business and legal structure of a country.
 This means that informal activities are not licensed by the government, have little or no legal recourse, and have an extremely difficult time obtaining financing from formal lenders.
 Informal economies tend to comprise a large part of the total economy in countries where it is difficult to obtain a business license, usually due to bureaucratic difficulties and the need to pay bribes to government employees.

 Similar Terms